jalcine/website/src/_drafts/2016-12-31-some-reflections.markdown

 a small gathering in New York City for [Good for POC][] -- planning on making it to the next one!
-I recently had a personal change of scenery - a lot more sunlight (even my desk is naturally lit now) and I have more space to do things I typically went out (and paid money :sick:) to do.
+I recently had a personal change of scenery - a lot more sunlight (even my desk is naturally lit now) and I have more space to do things I typically went out (and paid money :mask:) to do.

 I read a _lot_.
 I try to keep progress in my [Goodreads][] account but that’s becoming more and more arduous as the books go by.
 One book of note was Malcolm